FIELD JOURNAL.

 The Day-2 Reality of Nutanix AHV: An Architectural Deep Dive

-In the current landscape of Cloud Strategy, Nutanix AHV has transitioned from a niche alternative to the primary destination for enterprise “Broadcom Exits”.
+In the current landscape of Cloud Strategy, Nutanix AHV has transitioned from a niche alternative to the primary destination for enterprise “Broadcom Exits“.
 However, bridging the Complexity Gap requires moving beyond basic deployment.
-To build a resilient Virtualization Architecture, an architect must master the non-deterministic variables that emerge during Day-2 production life.
-CVM Mechanics: The…
+TThis guide is a foundational component of our Modern Virtualization Learning Path.
+To build a resilient Virtualization Architecture, an architect must master…

 Project Phoenix: An Enterprise Field Manual for the Great OpenTofu Migration

-Key Takeaway: The “Sovereignty” ROI Don’t wait for the March 31, 2026 deadline to find out your infrastructure is locked..
+The “Sovereignty” ROI Don’t wait for the March 31, 2026 deadline to find out your infrastructure is locked..
 Project Phoenix—our enterprise case study involving 1,200+ managed resources—proved that a move to OpenTofu v1.11 isn’t just about avoiding a $15,000/year “resource tax.”
-It’s about ensuring your engineering velocity isn’t dictated by a vendor’s licensing…
+It’s about ensuring your engineering velocity isn’t dictated by a vendor’s licensing shifts.
+The…

 The Great Terraform Exit: Is Your IaC Ready for the March 31 Sovereign Cutoff?